Cross Connection / Backflow

 Protect your drinking water from cross-contamination

-Drinking water systems may become polluted or contaminated through uncontrolled cross-connections.
+Public drinking water systems may become polluted or contaminated through uncontrolled cross-connections.
 A cross-connection is an actual or potential connection between the public water system and any other system that could accidentally introduce a contaminant into the public water system.
 This is known as a backflow event.
-Water normally flows in one direction, from the public water system through the customer’s plumbing to a sink tap or other plumbing fixture.
+Water normally flows in one direction, from the public water system through the customer's plumbing to a sink tap or other plumbing fixture.
 Under certain conditions, backflow can occur.

 Backflow could be caused by a backsiphonage, or a backpressure condition.
-Backsiphonage is due to a loss of pressure in the water distribution system during a high withdrawal of water for fire protection, a water main or plumbing system break, or a shutdown of a water main or plumbing system for repair.
+Backsiphonage is due to a loss of pressure in the public water system during a high withdrawal of water for fire protection, a water main or plumbing system break, or a shutdown of a water main or plumbing system for repair.
 Backpressure is due to any condition in the customer's system that would increase their system pressure above the public water supply pressure, causing a reversal of flow.

-Most plumbing fixtures have a built-in backflow protection such as a physical air gap.
-Others, such as irrigation systems and fire suppression systems, require a mechanical backflow prevention device.
+, require a mechanical backflow prevention device.
 The pressure vacuum breaker (PDF) or reduced pressure assembly (PDF) are two examples of the most common backflow prevention assemblies used in homes.
-While these systems, along with the water line coming into your home should have a backflow prevention device, care should be taken to ensure cross-contamination does not take place.
+Care should be taken to prevent an uncontrolled cross connection in your home.

 - Do not submerge hoses - especially when filling pools, spas, ponds or other areas that have a circulation pump.

 - Do not use a hose to unplug blocked toilets, sewers, etc.